mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-platform.md

 ### 2.2 What Are the Mendix Modelers? {#modelers}

 The [Desktop Modeler](https://docs.mendix.com/refguide/desktop-modeler-overview) and [Web Modeler](https://docs.mendix.com/refguide/web-modeler/overview-wm) are the multi-user modeling studios of the Mendix Platform.
 The general purpose of the Modelers is to provide an integrated, unified modeling space, where business analysts, and IT engineers can work closely together to model the various application elements.
-The Desktop Modeler runs locally on the developer’s computer and has an integrated build service for working fully offline, while the Web Modeler is hosted on the Mendix public cloud.
+The Desktop Modeler runs locally on the developer’s computer and has an integrated build service for working fully offline, while the Web Modeler is hosted on the [Mendix Cloud](../app-capabilities/mendix-cloud-overview).

-{{% todo %}}[Add link to Mendix Cloud]{{% /todo %}}

 ### 2.3 What Is the Team Server? {#team-server}